Hold Your Fire: Production

 Lee played a Wal bass guitar for Hold Your Fire, as well as being vocalist and keyboardist.
 The synths and other electronic instruments and devices used, all programmed with the assistance of Andy Richards and Jim Burgess, were several Akai S900 samplers, two Prophet synths, a PPG 2.3, a Roland Super Jupiter and a D-550, two Yamaha KX-76 MIDI controllers, two QX-I sequencers and a DX-7, two MIDI Mappers, Korg MIDI pedals, and Moog Taurus Pedals.
 Peart played on a combination of Ludwig-Musser drum set, a plated-hardware of Pearl Drums, Premier drums and Tama drums, Avedis Zildjian cymbals, and a Simmons pad through one of the Akai samplers, which made sounds of temple blocks, a timbale, crotales, a Tama, a gong bass drum, cowbells, wind chimes, and marimbas.

 The song "Tai Shan" was an experiment in composition.
 It was influenced by classical Chinese music, and its title was a reference to Mount Tai in China's Shandong province, which Peart first became aware of during a bicycle trip in China.
 A backward sample of Aimee Mann's vocals from another track is used at the end of the song.
 In a 2009 interview with Blender, Lee expressed regret in including "Tai Shan" on the album, calling it an "error" and saying "we should have known better."
 Lifeson called the song "a little corny" in a 2012 interview with Total Guitar.
-In an interview in 2016 about the worst songs Rush had released, Lifeson said "'Tai Shan' is one of the worst, easily.
-And 'Panacea' - it was an attempt at something that didn't really work out.
-It was... innocent."
+Lifeson, in 2016, considered "Tai Shan" and "Panacea" the worst songs Rush ever recorded.

+Music

+Hold Your Fire has been categorized as new wave, pop rock, heavy metal/hard rock, stadium progressive rock, and "thin and reedy" progressive Britpop.
+The songs are driven by bass guitar that is a mixture of punchy and melodic.
+Although there are moments of distorted, extreme leads, Lifeson's electric guitar work on the album is mainly textural, with Steel-string acoustic guitar serving a rhythmic role, causing a glossy overall sound.

+Lyrics

+Hold Your Fires comments on the socio-political state of the modern world, with the existential angst of The Joshua Tree (1987) by U2.

 Reception

-Reception to Hold Your Fire has been mixed to positive.
-While the album has been criticised for its 1980s pop music sound and overused synths, some, including the band members felt it was better than their previous studio projects with praises of the album's production, composition, and lyrics.